 Like he owned the premises!

 I read the following recently in the April 2018 issue of Outdoor Photographer.
 "Timing is everything.
-As Ansel Adams said, 'Sometimes I arrive just when God's ready to have someone click the shutter'".
+As Ansel Adams said, 'Sometimes I arrive just when God's ready to have someone click the shutter.'"
 The other day I pulled up and parked at the end of Inland Rd.
 It wasn't all that long after dawn.
-I love shooting at dawn.
+I love shooting in the early morning.
 I hauled out my Canon 1D X and attached 500mm f/4 II lens and turned the camera on.
 I waited for maybe a minute.
 Usually I have to wait much longer.
 In the distance, I spotted a Great Egret as it lazily, but purposefully, flew along the riverbank and directly toward me.
 It got closer, and larger.
 And I was ready, and pumped.
 Timing IS everything.
 I picked up my gear, double checked my settings, and carefully aimed the lens.
 It appeared that God was ready to have someone click the shutter.
-Well I was ready, clicked mine, and fired away.
-And here's the result.
+I was prepared, clicked mine, and fired away.
+Here's the result.

 Here are a few more Great Egret and Osprey photos from that early morning shoot.
-There's a short egret flight sequence, followed by a short Osprey hunting sequence, and a photo of the 2 rapidly growing Osprey nestlings on the now-famous Elizabeth River Channel Marker #38.
+There's an egret flight sequence, followed by an Osprey hunting sequence.
+These are followed by a photo of the 2 rapidly growing Osprey nestlings on the now-famous Elizabeth River Channel Marker #38

 And finally, here are a few more lines from "Knee Deep in June":

 Clouds o’ gold and white and blue!—